 I especially like his dig at Victorian-style turrets as I don’t think it’s the business of the town to dictate the architectural style of private property, particularly if it’s Victorian.

 I really don’t understand this obsession with Victorian style buildings in this area.
-It’s so old hat antiquehat_10and unimaginative.
+It’s so old hat and unimaginative.

 This what we do now: